valhalla/valhalla/docs/api/turn-by-turn/api-reference.md

 * `country` = Country name.
 * `phone` = Telephone number.
 * `url` = URL for the place or location.
+* `waiting`: The waiting time in seconds at this location.
+E.g. when the route describes a pizza delivery tour, each location has a service time, which can be respected by setting `waiting` on the location, then the departure will be delayed by this amount in seconds.
+Only works for `break` or `break_through` types.
 * `side_of_street` = (response only) The side of street of a `break` `location` that is determined based on the actual route when the `location` is offset from the street.
 The possible values are `left` and `right`.
-* `date_time` = (response only) Expected date/time for the user to be at the location using the ISO 8601 format (YYYY-MM-DDThh:mm) in the local time zone of departure or arrival.
+* `date_time` = (response only for `/route`) Expected date/time for the user to be at the location using the ISO 8601 format (YYYY-MM-DDThh:mm) in the local time zone of departure or arrival.
 For example "2015-12-29T08:00".
+If `waiting` was set on this location in the request, and it's an intermediate location, the `date_time` will describe the departure time at this location.

 Future development work includes adding location options and information related to time at each location.
 This will allow routes to specify a start time or an arrive by time at each location.
 There is also ongoing work to improve support for `through` locations.